trentdavis78/news-scraper/README.md

 # NewsScraper
-This will scrape articles from The New York Times.
+This will scrape articles from The Fox News: A Real Source of Honest News Coverage